-Continue to monitor and discuss with Committee members the topic of performance measures.
-MPO staff will develop measurable objectives to track the progress of the What Moves You: Creating a Transportation Vision for Berrien and Cass Counties after Federal guidance has been given to better understand what successes the region has achieved.
-Key objectives will be to monitor the federal and state release of performance measures and targets, to participate in statewide target setting via MTPA and to incorporate that information into the NATS planning processes and policies.
+Develop measurable objectives to track the progress of the What Moves You Berrien County: Creating a Transportation Vision for Berrien County to better understand what successes the region has achieved and to align with Federal Highway Administration performance measures as they are released.
+Key objectives will be to monitor the federal and state release of performance measures and targets to participate in statewide target setting via MTPA and to incorporate that information into the TwinCATS planning processes and policies.